A History of Data Processing

 W. B. Yeats

-This is a brief discussion that exposes a more accurate view on the history of data processing.
-The first computers were not computers at all but ingenious mechanical machines.
+This is a brief exploration of the history of data processing.
+The first "computers" were not electronic at all but were a collection ingenious mechanical machines.

-Computer history texts contain the usual material: Charles Babbage and his difference engine, along with his likable assistant Ada Lovelace, who was considered the first programmer.
-I don't know how that idea came about or even if it is significant but it does lend charm to an otherwise dull story.
+Computer history texts contain the usual material: Charles Babbage and his difference engine, along with his likable assistant Ada Lovelace, who was considered the first programmer, whatever that means.
+I don't know how that idea came about or even if it is significant but it does lend charm to a dull nerative.

-Existing literature is also sure to discuss the typical advances of the heavily funded government ENIAC program, and the more notable achievements of the blessed trinity, John Bardeen, Walter Brattain & William Shockley, inventers of solid-state circuitry but these inventions did not come anywhere close to enhancing data processing, they were developments in basic research which later contributed to computer development.
+Existing literature also is sure to discuss the typical advances of the heavily funded government ENIAC program during WW2, and the more notable achievements of the blessed trinity, John Bardeen, Walter Brattain & William Shockley, inventers of solid-state circuitry but these inventions did not come anywhere close to immediately effecting business data processing, they were developments in basic research which only much later contributed to computer development.

-less attractive below the surface realities that were not at all glamorous or
+less attractive people below the surface realities that were not at all glamorous or

 showy or even particularly newsworthy, but beyond